 Corbin uses Safari in MacOS High Sierra, “mainly because it smokes the competition in speed, it features a reading mode that hides other Web UI, and it focuses on text and images.”
 Additionally, it prevents trackers.

-Working on a Linux system, Ada uses Firefox and Chromium as his primary browsers.
+Working on a Linux system, Ada uses Firefox and Chromium as her primary browsers.
 However, on almost a daily basis, she also uses Opera, Vivaldi, Web, and QupZilla “because some of the tabs for my personal projects are open in them.”
 She uses so many because she can’t fit everything in just one or two browsers.

 Phil uses Firefox and makes use of the sync feature between Windows, Mac, and iOS.
 Additionally, he uses Pocket to hold the links he needs access to.
 While he used to use Safari, “there are a few suites it didn’t fully support, and I try to have only one browser.”
 He feels Chrome “eats resources” in macOS, but he’s not sure if that’s the fault of Chrome.